-GRO per block allocated for pool rewards - you could check the exact number allocated in the LPTokenStaker contract (see Pools & Vesting).
+GRO per block allocated for pool rewards - you could check the exact number allocated in the LPTokenStaker contract (see GRO tokens).
 Once you're on Etherscan, you'd be able to see number of gro that is distributed to the pools by going to "Read Contract" --> groPerBlock.

 Pool weights - each pool has a weight that determines the pool's share of the GRO per block.
-As described above, the weights are typicallhigher for 2-asset pools due to Impermanent Loss, especially for GRO pairs that have stablecoins.
 The weights could be read from allocPoint in each pool (weight = allocPoint/100).

 For the most updated GRO per block and pool weights, please refer tothis Dune query created by DAO contributors Slacking and Wint3rmute